Friday, November 4, 2016

 So why are we deceived in that we judge.
 For me, it’s often that we are focused on the one thing that the Lord is not focused on: sin.

 Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.
-But now the righteousness of God without the law is witnessed by the law and the prophets; Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that there is no difference: For all have come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus:
+But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus: